Gene-Weaver/FieldPrism/README.md

 1. To build FieldSheets we run FieldSheetBuilder.py
 2. In a terminal window, make sure that you have `cd`'d into the FieldPrism directory and that the virtual environment is activated.
-3. To run: `python3 FieldSheetBuilder.py`
+3. To run: `python FieldSheetBuilder.py`
 4. Then go to either your output directory or the default location to view your FieldSheets